gri573/voxlementary/README.md

 ## Installation

-To install this shaderpack, either clone the repository directly into your shaderpacks folder or (in a web browser) click on `Code`, then `download ZIP`, then put the downloaded zip file directly in your shaderpack folder.
+In a web browser, click on a green button with `Code`, then `Download ZIP`, and then put the downloaded .zip file directly in your shaderpack folder. or clone the repository directly into your shaderpacks folder.

 ## Important notices